પ્લગીન ક્ષતિ અહેવાલ મોકલીને મોઝીલાને ફાયરફોક્ષ સારું બનાવવામાં મદદ કરો

 - installed plugins

 How do I keep plugins from crashing?

 Many problems with plugins can be solved by updating to the latest version of the plugin.
-To check if any of your installed plugins are out of date, visit Mozilla's Plugin Check & Updates page.

 The name of the plugin that crashed can be found in the error message.